bootphon/pygamma-agreement/docs/source/principles.rst

   A great part of this page is just a rehash of concepts that are explained in a much clearer and more detailed way in the original γ-agreement paper  [mathet2015]_.
-  This documentation is mainly aimed to giving the reader a better understanding of our API's core principles.
+  This documentation is mainly aimed at giving the reader a better understanding of our API's core principles.
   If you want a deeper understanding of the gamma agreement, we strongly advise that you take a look at this paper.